StoryChief enables you to optimize your stories for search engines and readability.

 Language: checks a language as some assessments are language based.

-Paragraph length: looks for paragraphs that are longer than the recommended length.
+Paragraph length: Look for paragraphs that are longer than the recommended length.

-Passive voice: An active voice is recommend to be used in text.
+Passive voice: An active voice is recommended to be used in the text.
 It looks for sentences that have a passive voice.
 (Active voice example: Batman threw Joker from a building.
-Passive voice example: Joker was thrown from the building by batman.)
+Passive voice example: Joker was thrown from the building by Batman.)

 Consecutive sentences: checks for sentences that start with the same words and recommends mixing things up instead.